TL;DR

 Evidence level: Moderate (when deficient)

-The folate-RAS connection is especially relevant in patients with celiac disease (folate malabsorption is common) and in women of childbearing age (folate requirements are higher).
+The folate-RAS connection is especially relevant in patients with celiac disease (folate malabsorption is common), Crohn's disease (sulfasalazine depletes folate), and women of childbearing age (folate requirements are higher).

 SLS-Free Toothpaste